2012–13 Vancouver Canucks season: April

 In his first game as a Canuck, Roy tallied an assist helping Vancouver to a 4–0 win.
-The win moved the Canucks passed Minnesota for the division lead.
+The win moved the Canucks past Minnesota for the division lead.
 The shutout marked Schneider's fourth of the season, which doubled his career total.
 Two games later, Schneider registered his fifth shutout of the season in a 2–0 over the Coyotes, tying him for the League lead.
 The game also marked the return of Kesler, who scored the game-winning goal.
 Minnesota slumped towards the end of the season and the Canucks won their fifth-straight Northwest Division title with a 2–1 victory over the Blackhawks.
 In the game, Schneider suffered a groin injury and was unable to play the last two games of the season; he was listed by the Canucks as day-to-day with a "body" injury.
 With Schneider out, the Canucks lost their final two regular season games.
 In their final loss, Vigneault rested many of his regulars, though he received criticism for playing Henrik Sedin for only 22 seconds.
 Furthermore, Sedin left the bench after his one shift.
 The Los Angeles Times Helene Elliott called it a cheap way of keeping Sedin's ironman streak intact.
 For his part, Henrik Sedin told Vigneault that "he would be okay with sitting out the game" and to him the streak is just "a number in the paper."
 Vigneault responded by telling Sedin that "he's not going to be the one that breaks the streak," and he gave him the choice to remain on the bench or return to the locker room.
 Sedin felt remaining on the bench would have been a further distraction and chose to leave.
 By season's end, the Sedin twins' point production dropped from the previous years.
 Henrik's point points-per-game average was the lowest it had been since 2007–08, while Daniel's was his worst since 2003–04.
 The Cauncks' power play also struggled throughout the year dropping from fourth in 2011–12 to 23rd in the League.